 The Benelux countries are working together closely in the field of traffic safety.
 To name just one example, Belgian, Dutch and Luxembourg police units carry out joint inspections of HGVs and buses, as stipulated in the Liège Convention signed in 2014.
 Besides uniform road traffic monitoring and cost savings, these joint inspections ensure fair competition between transport companies, adequate working conditions for drivers and increased road safety.
 Our three countries are leading the way in the European Union in this respect.

 Food is another sensitive safety issue.
-For that exact reason, the Benelux countries decided to include food safety in their common agenda and in their multi-year plan (2021-2024).
+For that exact reason, the Benelux countries decided to include food safety in their common agenda.
 Closer cooperation in this area will enable us to better protect consumer health.
 Our cooperation is aimed at preventing crises as much as possible — or responding to them as best as we can when they do occur.

 In particular, our common approach to food safety focuses on: